ualsg/ualsg.netlify.app/content/post/2021-01-ceus-3d-farming/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: [geobim-benchmark]
+projects: [3d-open]
 ---

 We have a new paper:

-> Palliwal A, Song S, Tan HTW, Biljecki F (2021): 3D city models for urban farming site identification in buildings. _Computers, Environment and Urban Systems._ 86: 101584, 2021. [<i class="ai ai-doi-square ai"></i> 10.1016/j.compenvurbsys.2020.101584](https://doi.org/10.1016/j.compenvurbsys.2020.101584) [<i class="far fa-file-pdf"></i> PDF](/publication/2021-ceus-3-d-farming/2021-ceus-3-d-farming.pdf) <i class="ai ai-open-access-square ai"></i>
+> Palliwal A, Song S, Tan HTW, Biljecki F (2021): 3D city models for urban farming site identification in buildings. _Computers, Environment and Urban Systems_ 86: 101584, 2021. [<i class="ai ai-doi-square ai"></i> 10.1016/j.compenvurbsys.2020.101584](https://doi.org/10.1016/j.compenvurbsys.2020.101584) [<i class="far fa-file-pdf"></i> PDF](/publication/2021-ceus-3-d-farming/2021-ceus-3-d-farming.pdf) <i class="ai ai-open-access-square ai"></i>

-The first author is {{% mention "ankit" %}}, who has graduated with an MSc in Applied GIS programme, and has completed his graduation project with us, on which this paper is based.
+The first author is {{% mention "ankit" %}}, who has graduated with an MSc in Applied GIS, and has completed his graduation project with us, on which this paper is based.

-The paper presents a new use case for 3D models: using them to identify locations for urban farming in buildings based on the light conditions.
+The paper presents a new use case for 3D models: using them to identify locations in buildings suitable for urban farming, based on the light conditions, and potentially recommending the optimal crop to be cultivated at a particular location and estimating the yield.

 ### Highlights